devnull-cz/unix-linux-prog-in-c-labs/2019/labs-2019-10-30/labs-assignment-2019-10-30.md

        print certain entries)
    - use macros (to detect special directory entries)
    - avoid using global variables in any of the variants
+   - how to allocate enough memory for path on given file system ?
+     - see pathconf(2)

 4) utmp modification (standard hacker tool from the 90's) https://en.wikipedia.org/wiki/Utmp